madhu-mida/madhu-mida/README.md

 Built APIs for user, cart & order management Technologies Used: ReactJs, Redux, Express.js, Node.js, HTML, CSS, Bootstrap, MongoDB, Mongoose, Auth0

 [Midaz-E-Commerce Website](https://dashing-narwhal-387b3f.netlify.app/)

+### Midz-Calendar
+React Native Application to create and manage tasks Re-designed and transformed an earlier implementation of a mobile web calendar Reused entity relationships and models, to expose RESTful webservices in Express Developed multiple screens using a Stack Navigator, and used XCode simulator to run unit tests Technologies Used: React Native, Express.js, HTML, CSS, MongoDB, Mongoose